 Meeting location : Dolan Lounge

-Call Craig Flaherty, Group Leader.
-Seating limited to 8 participants.
+Contact: Craig Flaherty, Group Leader.

 Date: 2nd Sunday of each month

-Time: immediately after first service
+Time: immediately after service

 Location: "Triangle Room" of the Community Hall (where the sofas are)